NZAEE Conference 2026

 Possible contexts and themes include:

-• Te Taiao - Nature connection / nature-based learning
+• Te Taiao nature connection and nature-based learning

 • Rangatahi - Student voice and agency / actions